Posted on 31st October, 2016 by Elle Brown

 People read text on the page at a rate of about 300 words per minute.
-Audio is spoken at about half that speed – 150 words per minute – and scripted audio can be even slower.
-There is therefore a mismatch between the two processing speeds.
-Anyone who has watched a presenter laboriously speaking aloud the bullet points from a PowerPoint presentation will know what I mean.
+Audio is spoken at about half that speed—150 words per minute—and scripted audio can be even slower.
+There is, therefore, a mismatch between the two processing speeds.
+Anyone who has watched a presenter laboriously speaking aloud the bullet points from a PowerPoint presentation will be able to relate.

 And what about audio together with graphics?
 Clark and Mayer go on to argue that audio combined with graphics or animation can improve learning because they use separate cognitive channels, while text and graphics both use the visual channel.
 This is an argument for using sound and pictures without much screen text.
 When animation and video are presented at speed, or when the learner is looking at a complex graph which requires a lot of explanation, audio comes into its own.